SamPassmore/SamPassmore/content/talk/2017Sharedancestryshowskinshipisconserveduniversityofbirmingham.md

 authors = []

 # Name of event and optional event URL.
-event = "Workshop"
+event = "Cumulative Culture"

 # Location of event.
-location = "Halle, Germany"
+location = "University of Birmingham"

 # Is this a featured talk? (true/false)
 featured = false